-All referrals to Children and Families Service will be made by submitting a universal referral form:

-e) Action following a child protection referral
+All referrals to Children and Families Service will be made by submitting a universal referral form or the Early Help Assessment form, if this has been completed : or e) Action following a child protection referral

 It is the responsibility of all staff to safeguard children.
 It is the role of the DSL (or appropriately trained Deputy DSL.) to attend multi-agency meetings and provide reports for these.
 Other staff in school, however, may be asked to contribute.